DePMarioA/Rust_Practice/SECURITY.md

 # Security Policy
 ## Reporting Security Concerns
-If you discover any security-related issues or vulnerabilities while using this repository, please report them to our security team at security@example.com.
+If you discover any security-related issues or vulnerabilities while using this repository, please report them to our security team at current email.
 We appreciate your efforts in responsibly disclosing any concerns.

 ## Response and Disclosure
 Our team is committed to addressing security issues promptly and transparently.
 Once a report is received, we will acknowledge it within X business days and provide ongoing updates on the progress of its resolution.
 Once resolved, we will work with you to determine an appropriate disclosure timeline.